backspacehq/backspacehq.github.io/_posts/2016-01-20-read-before-pitching.markdown

 * [The videos](https://www.youtube.com/channel/UCxIJaCMEptJjxmmQgGFsnCg)
 * [The Playbook](http://playbook.samaltman.com)

-Sign up at AngelList (https://angel.co).
+Sign up at [AngelList](https://angel.co).
 It’s a great place to get in touch with  like minded people, build your profile and even hiring is catching on.
 These [Pitching hacks](/downloads/Pitching_hacks_Venture hacks.pdf) (PDF) by are a good read as well.

 ### Smart people to follow